Labour Declares War On Pensioners by Abolishing Universal Winter Fuel Payments – What's Next ?

 The only thing that was a little unexpected was the belligerence of her delivery…and the readiness with which she was prepared to ‘let the cat out of the bag’ this early in her tenure.
 The pronounced ‘gasp’ from all sides of the Commons when she announced the move suggested that even her own colleagues were a tad surprised.
 Subsequent analysis has shown very little evidence of contrition on her part, although Starmer's 'happy band' of new MPs are getting it in the neck via their mailboxes.

 Labour justify their tax rises and benefit cuts by blaming the Tories for a poor financial inheritance, despite the recent conflicting evidence that our economy is now growing faster than the rest of the EU.
 They claim that high wage settlements will save money in the long run by preventing strikes.
 However, the latest 'cave ins' to ASLEF and the BMA have attracted much criticism, and not just from the Tories.
 You can be sure that the other public service sector unions will now apply pressure on Labour as their paymasters, and will hold out for as much as they can get.
 Little chance then of a 'strike-free' Autumn and Winter this year.....interestingly, ASLEF, having got the pay increase they wanted, have already found something else to strike about, and will no doubt continue in this vein, as is their wont.
+The BMA, having secured a 22% payrise over 2 years for their junior doctors, have said that they expect further super-inflationary awards down the line, or else 'there will be consequences'.

 The reason for this is that by tying eligibility to existing means-tested benefits such as pension credit, Reeves will effectively cut off everyone above the eligibility threshold, which will include many pensioners reliant solely on the state pension and still really struggling with the cost of living increases of the past 2 years.
 The choice between 'heating and eating' is a stark one which faced many of the poorest when the cost of living crisis first hit back in 2022.
-It is likely to revisit these folks with a vengeance this winter, particularly now that all the cost-of-living reliefs of previous years have been scrapped.
+It is likely to revisit these folks with a vengeance this winter, particularly now that all the additional cost-of-living reliefs of previous years provided by "those profligate Tories" have been scrapped.

 One additional, but largely unforeseen, by-product of the use of a pension credit 'passport' to unlock other concessions, is that it could encourage some to try to defer any occupational pension income they may have built up, in order to qualify.
 This could expose them to pension 'sharks' who will no doubt be circling for the pickings.

 Charities benefitting the elderly are already clamouring for a re-think on WF payments, and the outcry is increasing by the day.
 This does not augur well for Labour's continued popularity after their somewhat abortive 'honeymoon', which is now well and truly at an end.
-Reeves is well on the way to establishing a reputation as 'Labour's Macchiavellian enforcer' and she may rue the day she declared 'took on the pensioners' if (or is it when ?) her popularity hits the buffers.
+Reeves is well on the way to establishing a reputation as 'Starmer's Macchiavellian enforcer' and she may rue the day she declared 'took on the pensioners' if (or is it when ?) her popularity hits the buffers.
+Her boss, Starmer, as the instigator of means testing, despite promising not to do so when in opposition, is fast becoming one of the most hated politicians in Europe; at 62, he is already entitled to free prescriptions and will qualify for the state pension himself in less than 4 years time; he is already being slated on social media as a 'traitor to his age group'.

 At the very least, Reeves will undo Hunt's last set of reforms on pension tax relief thresholds and entitlement.
 And this won't just affect the 'richest' pensioners, since it will apply to anyone already paying contributions to a workplace pension, and so will be felt by many workers, both in their pay packets, and in the amount going into their pension pots.
 What price government incentives to boost pension savings and decrease reliance on the state....